Enhanced wellbeing through digital

 Providing comfort and companionship with a robotic pet

-RoboPets such as a robotic cat, dog or bird, use AI technology to respond to voice commands, and interact through realistic movements.
+RoboPets such as a robotic cat, dog or bird, use technology to respond to voice commands, and interact through realistic movements.
 They provide a calming influence, give people greater independence and confidence, and improve mental health and wellbeing.

 The robotic pets are ideal companions for the elderly, people living on their own, or anyone who is unable to have a pet of their own.
 By reducing loneliness and anxiety, a RoboPet can have a positive impact on wellbeing and quality of life and support people to live independently for longer.